Sebelius concedes more time was needed to test HealthCare.gov

-WASHINGTON (Reuters) - Two weeks was not enough time to test the overall federal health insurance exchange website that launched on October 1, the top U.S. healthcare official told lawmakers on Wednesday.
+WASHINGTON, Oct 30 (Reuters) - Two weeks was not enough time to test the overall federal health insurance exchange website that launched on Oct.
+1, the top U.S. healthcare official told lawmakers on Wednesday.

 Health and Human Services Secretary Kathleen Sebelius said while all the various components of the HealthCare.gov website were tested and verified, they were not put together until late September.